VincentTam/vincenttam.github.io/source/_posts/2014-05-26-using-octopress-on-another-device.markdown

 Following the guidances of the tutorial should be OK.
-However, if you have an *existing* Octopress blog and you'd like to post contents onto it using your *new* computer, Scott Cheng has provided detailed instructions [in his post][octopress_new_comp].
-Unluckily, I failed to understand point 5 in his post, and got some errors.
+However, if you have an *existing* Octopress blog and you'd like to post contents onto it using your *new* computer, Scott Cheng has provided detailed instructions in his post.[^2]  Unluckily, I failed to understand point 5 in his post, and got some errors.[^3]

 {% img center /images/posts/OctopressOnOtherDev/push_rejected.png 800 470 Git push rejected %}